-07 Jan ELC Regulatory Watch: Municipality denies wind permit
+07 Jan ELC Regulatory Watch: Municipality denies wind farm permit

 As part of the Alberta Climate Leadership Plan (ALCP), the Government of Alberta has committed to have 30% of the province’s electrical power generated by renewable sources such as wind, solar and hydro by 2030.
 Increased development of renewable energy projects will inevitably lead to increased scrutiny by the public, regulatory bodies and municipalities.
 This may lead to conflict between pressing environmental needs: the need to reduce greenhouse gas emissions to meet international climate change commitments and the need to conserve and manage our biodiversity (again to meet international commitments).
 A recent decision by the MD of Pincher Creek respecting the Windy Point Wind Farm provides an example.